prathamesh-sonpatki/o11y-wiki/README.md

 ### Alert

-An alert is a notification that an incident or specific condition about the health of a system has occured, which indicates potential issues with a service or system.
+An alert is a trigger that a specific change in the health of a system has occured, which indicates potential issues.
+An alert will result into a notification to the system operators so that they can take further actions to remediate or fix the issues.

 ### APM